Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Learning-based Hierarchical Planning

 \subsection{Implementation Details}

 The MLP for the PCE contains two hidden layers with sizes [100, 10], which is trained with Adam optimizer and mse loss.
-As for IPP, our model set contains 90 models, with sampled normal number $m=5$ and rotated angle number $n=6$.
-The stable place poses are obtained by computing the probability that the model centroid falls in each triangle of the mesh, which is realized in Trimesh \cite{trimesh}.
-Apart from the goal pose, positions of the intermediate pose candidates are set as the initial position.
+As for RPP, our model set contains 90 {3D object} models, with sampled normal number $m=5$ and rotated angle number $n=6$.
+The stable place poses are obtained by computing the probability that the model centroid falls in each triangle of the mesh, which is realized in Trimesh \cite{trimesh}. {Apart from the goal pose, we constrain the $(x,y)$ tuples of the {reorientation} pose candidates to the same as the initial position, and compute the centroid heights of tabletop placement for $z$}.
 The network architecture of NE and PCEN are referred to PCT \cite{Guo_2021}.
 The architecture of NE is the same as that in \cite{Guo_2021}, while PCEN involves 4 stacked attention modules, followed by a convolution layer for fusion and two linear layers to generate the $Q$-value.

 We train the networks with Adam optimizer (using fixed learning rates $10^{-4}$, weight decay $2^{-5}$, and betas $(0.9, 0.99)$) and Huber loss function.
 We use $\epsilon$-greedy as our exploration strategy, and $\epsilon$ is initialized as 0.5 then annealed to 0.1.
 Our future discount $\gamma$ is set as a constant at 0.9.